sdbs-uni-p/sigmod25-distributed-imkvs-live-patching/reproduction/README.md

 - All generated plots will be stored in the `data/output` directory.
 Please see the [data](data) directory of a mapping of file name to the figure referenced in the paper.

-Below are the detailed steps to reproduce our study.
+---

+The steps above are a convenient way to reproduce the experiments.
+A detailed description of the individual steps can be found below.

-## Experiments
+## Experiments - Detailed Steps

 > **_NOTE:_** The experiments have to be performed with the MMView Linux kernel (`cd ~ && ./kernel-mmview && sudo reboot` in the QEMU VM).